-- 88% of responding faculty submitted suggestions for additional assistance regarding diversity needs to supplement the curriculum studies.
-Tangible items for researching related diversity classroom/out of classroom issues include: books, music videos, more references in the library, English as a second language (ESL) assistive technology, travel support for professional development, and text decisions included in the syllabi to be voiced from all faculty. - Other support requested from the WSE by the responding faculty concerns clarity and consistency of reorientation away from the categorical interpretations that constrains learning and teaching by focusing on differences rather than continuity.
-Another faculty view is "to support and accommodate diverse issues through 'mainstream' classes to stop treating diversity as a separate issue". - Of the 88% responding faculty to question 12 there is a 99% request for more knowledge of teaching the ESL programs; a request for more opportunities for students to have an in-depth field experience for diverse learners; a request for the opportunity to learn from diverse students and faculty; a request for workshops or seminars to support professional development.
-Only one faculty member of the 88% responders suggested "negative responses to incorporating diversity into education curriculum as an example of, 'We've had enough of that.
-We don't need anymore"".
+- Twenty nine (88%) of responding faculty submitted suggestions for additional assistance regarding diversity needs to supplement the curriculum studies.
+Tangible items for researching related diversity classroom/out of classroom issues include: books, music videos, more references in the library, English as a second language (ESL) assistive technology, travel support for professional development, and text decisions included in the syllabi to be voiced from all faculty. - One responding faculty requested support from the WSE through "concerns of clarity and consistency of reorientation away from the categorical interpretations that constrains learning and teaching by focusing on differences rather than continuity".
+One faculty view is "to support and accommodate diverse issues through 'mainstream' classes to stop treating diversity as a separate issue". - Of the 29 (88%) responding faculty to question 12 there is a 32 (99%) request for more knowledge of teaching the ESL programs; a request for more opportunities for students to have an in-depth field experience for diverse learners; a request for the opportunity to learn from diverse students and faculty; a request for workshops or seminars to support professional development.
+Only one faculty member of the 29 (88%) responders suggested "negative responses to incorporating diversity into education curriculum as an example of, 'We've had enough of that.
+We don't need anymore'".

-The conclusion to question 12 is significant and positive from 88% of responding faculty; the remaining 12% did not value answering the question for additional WSE support.
+The conclusion to question 12 is significant and positive from 29 (88%)of responding faculty; the remaining 4 (12%) did not value answering the question for additional WSE support.

-Faculty survey responses to question 13, Do you have any suggestions as to how the Diversity Committee can help the WSE faculty better implement diversity education within the curriculum?, dropped to 79%.
-21% of the faculty did not respond to the previous question.
+Faculty survey responses to question 13, Do you have any suggestions as to how the Diversity Committee can help the WSE faculty better implement diversity education within the curriculum? dropped to 26 (79%).
+Seven (21%) of the faculty did not respond to the previous question.